-Through our seminars, workshops, conferences and studies with our European and American systemic, cognitivist and psychoanalyst colleagues, we promote a culture of dialogue.
-Comparing different positions stimulates knowledge and creativity.
+Through our seminars, workshops, conferences and studies with our European and American systemic, cognitivist and psychoanalyst colleagues, we promote a culture of dialogue, fully convincet that comparing different positions stimulates knowledge and creativity.